LLC vs. Corporation Comparison

 What Is a Corporation?

-A corporation is a more complex business structure that designates a business as a formal legal entity.
+A corporation is a more complex business entity that designates a business as a formal legal entity.
 Corporations are also created through registration with the state and provide limited liability, protecting the assets of their owners.

 Corporations are more formal, less flexible legal entities, and they are required to follow more complex operating procedures than LLCs.